Chaos Groups VRAY Benchmark is an extremely popular Benchmark, as it can Benchmark your Processor as well as your Graphics Card.

 VRAY Benchmark does not Scale well in low-time Scores

-We can see this in many Benchmarks, when your hardware is just too fast and the Benchmark Result converges towards the lowest possible time one can reach, the VRAY Benchmark too does not scale well any more.
+We can see this in many Benchmarks when your hardware is just too fast and the Benchmark Result converges towards the lowest possible time one can reach, the VRAY Benchmark too does not scale well anymore.

 In this benchmark, I would say anything that is below 20 seconds, cannot be relied upon that well.
-There are things like benchmark startup time, bucket to core distribution time, and Buckets that are not split up in the end of the Benchmark, that can distort the Benchmark.
+There are things like benchmark startup time, bucket to core distribution time, and Buckets that are not split up at the end of the Benchmark, that can distort the Benchmark.